EliasDerHai/worktime/README.md

 Notes:
  - Sessions should be limited to 12h max (probably forgot to stop)
-- in prod clap mode doesn't seem to work (subcommands?)
-- report with additional subcommand ? like `report -- day` or `report -- week`?